Application Porting

 sudo apt-get install cmake libssl-dev

-The cmake package is the build system while the libssl-dev package is the library (OpenSSL) linker objects (.a and .so files).
+The cmake package is the build system (build tool) while the libssl-dev package is the library (OpenSSL) linker objects (.a and .so files), the Debian package system bundle shared/static objects on their -dev packages (other Linux distributions just bundle shared objects).

-You would need to create a recipe of the libssl-dev and add on your recipe.toml, while the cmake package would need to be installed on your system.
+You would need to create a recipe of the libssl-dev package and add in the build.dependencies data type of your recipe.toml file, while the cmake package would need to be installed on your system.

-Dependencies added below the [build] section can be statically linked (if the DYNAMIC_INIT function is not used) or dynamically linked (if the DYNAMIC_INIT function is used), while dependencies added below the [package] section will be installed by the build system installer or packaga manager.
+Dependencies added in the build.dependencies data type can be statically linked (if the DYNAMIC_INIT function is not used) or dynamically linked (if the DYNAMIC_INIT function is used), while dependencies added in the package.dependencies data type will be installed by the build system installer or package manager.

-Mixed Rust programs have crates ending with -sys to use C/C++ libraries of the system, sometimes they bundle them.
+Mixed Rust programs have crates ending with -sys to use bundled or system C/C++ libraries.

 If you want an easy way to find dependencies, see the Debian stable packages list.

-You can search them with Ctrl+F, all package names are clickable and their homepage is available on the right-side of the package description/details.
+You can search them with Ctrl+F, all package names are clickable and their websites is available on the right-side of the package description/details.

-• The recipe PATH environment variable only read the build tools at /usr/bin, it don't read the /usr/lib and /include folders because the Linux library objects don't work on Redox.
+PATHenvironment variable only use build tools at/usr/bin, it don't read the/usr/liband/includefolders because the Linux library objects don't work on Redox. - Don't add build tools in the

-• You need to do this because each software is different, the major reason is the "Build Instructions" organization of each program.
+.sofiles to avoid conflicts on the/usr/libfolder when packages use different API versions of the same library, for example:library-name.so.6. - You need to know this information because each software is different, the major reason is the "Build Instructions" organization of each program.

 If you have questions about program dependencies, feel free to ask us on the Chat.